jsalignon/cactus/docs/3_Inputs/Parameters.md

 # Configuration files

-Parameters can be passed to two different configuration files:
+Parameters can be set up in two different configuration files:

 - a global configuration file: that applies to all runs and with name and path: *~/.cactus.config*.
 An example can be found [here](/conf/.example.cactus.config).